Straight Circle: Production

 In February 2025, it was announced that Oscar Hudson had directed the film from a screenplay he wrote, with principal photography concluding in South Africa.

 Release

-It will have its world premiere at the 82nd Venice International Film Festival in the Critics Week section on September 1, 2025.
+It had its world premiere at the 82nd Venice International Film Festival in the Critics Week section on September 1, 2025.
+In January 2026, Joint Venture acquired U.S. distribution rights to the film.

+An official trailer for the film was released on September 8, 2026.